 A day in the life of Evening Standard Business

-Jim’s working day starts when he wakes at 5.30am and he catches the Today Programme on his way in to Kensington.
+Jim’s working day at the Evening Standard starts when he wakes at 5.30am and he catches the Today Programme on his way in to Kensington.
 The team starts assembling from 6am onwards and everybody is at their desks by 7.30am.

 The RNS alerts starts kicking in at 7am and it is somebody’s job to go through them with a fine toothcomb.
 “Many of the big stories – both good and bad – are buried in the releases and it is a real skill teasing these out.”